Located in the mountains of northern Laos, Luang Prabang is nestled between the Mekong and Nam Khan rivers and reaches 700 meters above sea level.

 How to Get to Luang Prabang

 Reaching Luang Prabang from Vientiane is not difficult.
-Flying is the best way, by Air Asia or Laos Airlines or Bangkok Airways.
+Flying is the best way, by Air Asia, Laos Airlines, or Bangkok Airways.

 From there, a minibus can take visitors over the border into Laos.
 Though the trip may be long, it will certainly be eventful!

 From Vientiane. the bus takes 13 hours.
-So you could go Bangkok to Vientiane, stay there, and then take the bus to Luang Prabang.
+So you could go Bangkok to Vientiane (see here), stay there, and then take the bus to Luang Prabang.
 Long but cheap!

 Where to Stay in Luang Prabang

-Accommodation wise, anything between $25-40 will be adequate. $60 upwards will secure more luxurious accommodation.
+Accommodation wise, anything between $25-40 will provide adequate accommodate. $60 upwards will secure more luxurious accommodation.
 Of course, there are hostels too for $8-$15 per night.